abseil/abseil.github.io/docs/cpp/guides/flags.md

 `--variable=value` for non-boolean flags, and `--variable/--novariable` for boolean flags.
 This consistency will make your code more readable.

+For integer flag types (int32_t, int64_t, uint64_t, etc.), the following formats are accepted:

+- Decimal: `--my_int=24`
+- Hexadecimal: `--my_int=0x18`

+NOTE: Do not use two's complement hexadecimal representation to specify negative values.
+Use a negative sign with a numeric value that is in range.
+Ex: `--my_int=-0x18`

 Setting a flag of type `std::optional<T>` on the command line to show the "unset" state requires a way to refer to this uninitialized value.
 For Abseil flags, this value is specified using the empty string.